docpad-archive/documentation/Hosting.md

 	}
 	```

-2. Perform a generation for an apache and production environment using `docpad generate --env apache,production`
+2. Perform a generation for an apache and production environment using `docpad generate --env static`

 3. Commit your changes to the `gh-pages` branch, and push the branch to github